10-Q 1 alt-20230930x10q.htm 10-Q

 $

-The Company’s other long-term liabilities are summarized as follows (in thousands):
+The Company’s noncurrent liabilities are summarized as follows (in thousands):

 Research and development incentive credit